-While not all students with a specific learning disability will have a low self-esteem, there is evidence that these students may be at greater risk.
-It is also apparent that students who experience low self-esteem for a long period of time may develop mental health issues such as anxiety and depression.
-If there is a mental health problem present alongside a specific learning disability, this needs to be addressed or remediation of the learning disability will be limited.
-Therefore, it is important for parents to be aware of any long lasting changes in the student’s behaviour which may indicate they have a low self-esteem or mental health issue which requires support from a psychologist or therapist.
+While not all children with a specific learning disorder will have low self-esteem, there is evidence that these children may be at greater risk.
+It is also apparent that children who experience low self-esteem for a long period of time may develop mental health issues such as anxiety and depression.
+If there is a mental health problem present alongside a learning disability, this needs to be addressed, both for the child’s wellbeing and to improve the effectiveness of remediation attempts.
+Therefore, it is important for parents to be aware of any long-lasting changes in the child’s behaviour which may indicate they have a low self-esteem or mental health issue which requires support from a psychologist or therapist.
 Below is a list of possible factors to look out for.
-Many students will show one or two of these behaviours for short periods throughout their schooling as they attempt to cope with normal life demands.
-However, if a student displays a number of these behaviours over an extended period of time, then it may be time to consider professional help.
+Many children will show one or two of these behaviours for short periods throughout their schooling as they attempt to cope with normal life demands.
+However, if a child displays a number of these behaviours over an extended period of time, then it may be time to consider professional help.

-If you feel the student requires extra support to develop their self-esteem or emotional well-being, a good place to start is to speak to your family doctor (GP) or the school psychologist.
-They should be able to refer you to a psychologist or therapist who can assist.
-You can also give the student options for seeking their own support such as through:
+If you feel the child requires extra support to develop their self-esteem or emotional well-being, a good place to start is to speak to your family doctor (GP) or the school psychologist.
+They should be able to refer you to a psychologist, and your GP may be able to refer you for discounted sessions with a clinical psychologist through a mental health care plan.
+You can also give the child options for seeking their own support such as through:

-Reach Out: au.reachout.com – A web-based service that provides young people, their families and carers, with the information, tools, skills and connections they need to make positive decisions about their mental health and wellbeing.
+- Reach Out: Website: au.reachout.com – A web-based service that provides young people, their families and carers, with the information, tools, skills and connections they need to make positive decisions about their mental health and wellbeing.

-Youth beyondblue: http://www.youthbeyondblue.com – Provides information and resources relating to mental health problems such as depression and anxiety.
+- Youth beyondblue: Website: http://www.youthbeyondblue.com – Provides information and resources relating to mental health problems such as depression and anxiety.

-Black Dog Institute (youth):http://www.biteback.org.au – BITE BACK is a new and evolving website which aims to improve the wellbeing and mental fitness of young people, based on the principles of positive psychology – the science of optimal functioning.
+- Black Dog Institute (youth): Website: http://www.biteback.org.au – Bite Back aims to improve the wellbeing and mental fitness of young people, based on the principles of positive psychology – the science of optimal functioning.